How to Grow Citronella Plant, The Mosquito Plant

 Citronella plants are perennial plants grown for their attractive foliage.
 Additionally, Citronella flowers put on a beautifully attractive display, too.
 The flowers bloom at various times of the garden season, depending upon where you live as well as a variety of other factors.
 Also called the Mosquito plant, it is a member of the geranium family.
-This guide shows you how to grow citronella plants.
-It’s easy!!
+This guide on “How to Grow Citronella Plants” will soon have you chasing the mosquitoes away.
+It’s easy to grow, too!!

-The common belief is that the oil in these plants wards off mosquitos.
-As a result, many people grow them on their patio or deck.
+The common belief is that the oil from the fragrant leaves of these plants wards off mosquitos.
+As a result, many people grow them in flowerpots on their patio or deck.
 However, the plants do not deter mosquitoes without a little help.
 Touching or rubbing the leaves gives off a pleasant, lemony scent that deters mosquitoes and other insects.
 And, if you rub the leaves on your arm or other parts of your body, it offers some protection from mosquitos.

-Citronella plants look good in flower gardens and along high-traffic areas and walkways.
-They look great grown in containers on your patio or deck.
+Citronella plants are perennials that are often grown as an annual.
+They look good in flower gardens and along high-traffic areas and walkways.
+The plants look great grown in containers on your patio or deck.
 They grow well in lightly shaded areas, too.

 Citronella plants are toxic to dogs and cats.